erhankarakoca/DPGMM-Channel-Modelling/README.md

 # Dirichlet Process Gamma Mixture Model For Channel Modelling
 This is a DPGMM python code related to the following article: \
-Erhan Karakoca, Güneş Karabulut Kurt, Ali Görçin, "Hierarchical Dirichlet Process Gamma Mixture Model for Terahertz Band Wireless Communication Channel Modelling".
+Erhan Karakoca, Güneş Karabulut Kurt, Ali Görçin, ***"Hierarchical Dirichlet Process Gamma Mixture Model for Terahertz Band Wireless Communication Channel Modelling"***.

 ## Abstract
 To meet the demand for higher data capacity,